Last modified September 11, 2018

 gsctl comes as a self-contained binary for Mac, Linux, and Windows.
 Below you find installation instructions for different platforms.
 If you want to build

 gsctl from source, find everything you need in its GitHub repository.

 Homebrew provides the most convenient way to install

 gsctl and keep it up to date.
 To install, use this command:

 brew upgrade gsctl

-To install without homebrew, download the latest release from GitHub, unpack the binary and move it to location covered by your `PATH` environment variable.
+To install without homebrew, download the latest release from GitHub, unpack the binary and move it to a location covered by your `PATH` environment variable.

-Download the latest release from GitHub, unpack the binary and move it to location covered by your `PATH` environment variable.
+Download the latest release from GitHub, unpack the binary and move it to a location covered by your `PATH` environment variable.

 scoop enables convenient installs and updates for Windows PowerShell users.
 Before you can install